Oscar Piastri defends McLaren over rear-wing flex ahead of F1's Singapore Grand Prix | TSN

 “There’s going to be scrutiny of people curious to know why your car is competitive so I certainly don’t think it’s personal to us,” Piastri said.

-Standings leader Max Verstappen called for the FIA, the sport's governing body, to issue a “clarification” of how the rules work in practice and how much wings can bend.
+Standings leader Max Verstappen called for the FIA to issue a “clarification” of how the rules work in practice and how much wings can bend.

 “It’s quite clear that it’s moving at speed.
 It might be smart, might not be smart, but at the end of the day, it’s up to the FIA to decide if it’s legal or not, right?”
 Verstappen said.